 Do not stop using Azilect suddenly.
 If you decide to stop using Azilect, form a plan with your doctor for gradually tapering off your dosage to avoid withdrawal symptoms.

 Always follow your doctor’s instructions exactly when taking Azilect.

 Azilect can raise your blood pressure.

-Inform your doctor immediately if you experience vision changes, seizures, chest pain, trouble breathing, hallucinations, difficulty thinking clearly, confusion, or difficulty or slowness in speaking while taking Azilect.
+Inform your doctor immediately if you experience vision changes, involuntary movements, seizures, chest pain, trouble breathing, hallucinations, difficulty thinking clearly, confusion, or difficulty or slowness in speaking while taking Azilect.